 Dogs develop cataracts just like people do.
 These white, milky changes to your dog’s lens are the result of abnormal lens metabolism.
 The lens in both dog eyes and human eyes acts like a camera lens, focusing light on the film at the back of the eye, called the retina, where the brain then processes the information to form a picture of the world around it.

 The lens is made up of water and protein.
-These materials are organized in a very specific way, and when the proteins start to clump together, either as the result of age or trauma, they can form cataracts.
-These 888protein strands gradually obscure the lens, making it harder for your dog to see.
+These materials are organized in a very specific way.
+When the proteins start to clump together, either as a result of age or trauma, they can form cataracts.
+These protein strands gradually obscure the lens, making it harder for your dog to see and in some cases causing total blindness.

 There are a variety of causes of cataracts in dogs, including age, trauma, metabolic diseases such as diabetes, and genetics.

-Some breeds of dog are more susceptible to inherited cataracts than others.
-These cataracts can occur when the dogs are puppies or as they age, depending on the type of inherited cataracts.
-Breeds most commonly affected include the Bichon Frise, Boston Terrier, Poodle, Cocker Spaniel, German Shepherd Dog, Golden Retriever, Labrador Retriever, Siberian Husky, and West Highland White Terrier, just to name a few.
+Some breeds of dogs are more susceptible to hereditary cataracts than others.
+These cataracts can occur when the dogs are puppies or as they age, depending on the type of inherited cataracts, and they usually occur in both eyes.
+Some of the breeds most commonly affected include the Australian Shepherd, Bichon Frise, Boston Terrier, French Bulldog, American Staffordshire Terrier, Havanese, Silky Terrier, Miniature Schnauzer, Poodle, Cocker Spaniel, Labrador Retriever, Siberian Husky, and West Highland White Terrier.

 Cataracts can obscure your dog’s vision.
-Sometimes they do not pose any additional problems beyond vision loss itself, but other times, they can lead to an even more serious issue: glaucoma.
+Sometimes they do not pose any additional problems beyond vision loss itself, but other times they can lead to an even more serious issue: glaucoma.
+“Prompt diagnosis is important.
+There is a surgical solution for cataracts, but it is best to do this as early in their formation as possible,” says Dr. Klein.

 Glaucoma in Dogs

 Glaucoma in dogs occurs when the pressure inside the eye increases, resulting in damage to the structures in the eye.
-This condition is painful, and very high intraocular (inside the eyes) pressures are considered a veterinary emergency, as they can lead to permanent loss of vision.
+This condition is painful, and very high intraocular (inside the eyes) pressure is considered a veterinary emergency, as it can lead to permanent damage to the optic nerve and vision loss.

-A cloudy eye is not the only symptom of glaucoma.
-You may also notice that the white of the eye is red and irritated, or that there is a bulge to the eye, a blue or red tint to the cloudiness, increased discharge, squinting, and most alarmingly, loss of vision.
+A cloudy eye isn’t the only symptom of glaucoma.
+You may also notice that the white of the eye is red and irritated, or that there’s a bulge to the eye.
+Other symptoms include a blue or red tint to the cloudiness, increased discharge, squinting, a dilated pupil, and most alarmingly, loss of vision.
+Dogs are good at compensating for loss of vision in one eye by relying on the other eye, so it’s often difficult to detect.

 Dry Eye in Dogs

 There are other symptoms of dry eye besides cloudy eyes.
-These include mucous discharge, redness around the whites of the eye, and squinting or excessive blinking.
+These include mucous discharge, redness around the whites of the eye, swelling of the tissue on the surface of the eye and eyelids, and squinting or excessive blinking.
 Dry eye is often associated with an autoimmune inflammation of the tear glands and can be a chronic, lifelong condition.
+Diagnosis includes an eye exam and sometimes a test to measure the amount of tear production and moisture in the eye.

-Luckily, dry eye can usually be treated with tear stimulating medications, and in severe cases there are surgical options available to help promote increased tear production.
+Luckily, dry eye can usually be treated with tear-stimulating medications and topical antibiotics, and in severe cases, there are surgical options available to help promote increased tear production.
+“If diagnosed early, treated consistently, and monitored regularly by a veterinarian, dogs who have dry eye can be pain-free,” reports Dr. Klein.

 Ulcers in Dogs

-Ulcers that form as a result of dry eye, trauma, or other ophthalmic problems, like entropion (inward folding eyelids) or distichia (problematically placed hairs), can also create a cloudy appearance in your dog’s eye.
+Ulcers that form as a result of dry eye, trauma from rubbing the eye on a rough surface or being scratched by another animal, bacterial or viral infections, or other ophthalmic problems, like entropion (inward folding eyelids) or distichia (problematically-placed hairs) can also create a cloudy appearance in your dog’s eye.

-Ulcers are sores on your dog’s cornea.
+Ulcers are sores on your dog’s cornea (the membrane on the front of the eye).
 As they progress, they may appear bluish, reddish, or just as a haze on the surface of your dog’s eye.
-Like other serious eye problems, they are often accompanied by discharge and squinting, and if they become infected they can lead to severe damage and even perforation.
+Like other serious eye problems, corneal ulcers can be painful and are often accompanied by discharge and squinting.
+If they become infected, they can lead to severe damage and even perforation.

-Ulcers are usually treated with medicated drops, and in severe cases may require surgery to save your dog’s eye, so it is best to get your dog in to see the veterinarian as soon as you notice signs of ocular discomfort, like squinting or rubbing at the eye with a paw.
+To diagnose a corneal ulcer, the veterinarian will use a fluorescein stain test, and sometimes samples will be taken to be cultured.
+Ulcers are usually treated with medicated drops to prevent infection and relieve pain, and in severe cases may require surgery to save your dog’s eye, so it is best to get your dog to the veterinarian as soon as you notice signs of ocular discomfort, like squinting or rubbing at the eye with a paw.

 Anterior Uveitis in Dogs

 Anterior uveitis can also cause a cloudy appearance in your dog’s eyes.
-The uvea refers to the part of the eye that is made up of the choroid, ciliary body, and iris— the tissue at the front of the eye, for those of you who don’t have a anatomical model of the eye on hand.
+The uvea refers to the part of the eye that is made up of the choroid, ciliary body, and iris — the tissue at the front of the eye.
 Anterior uveitis is inflammation of one or all of these structures, and it is a serious condition that can lead to irreversible vision loss.

 Some dogs develop a condition called corneal dystrophy, which gives their cornea an opaque, cloudy appearance.
-This condition is inherited, and is broken down into three types depending on the location: epithelial, stromal, and endothelial.
+This common condition is inherited and is broken down into three types depending on the location in the eye: epithelial, stromal, and endothelial.

 Epithelial corneal dystrophy affects the superficial layers of the cornea.
 This condition can be uncomfortable, and Shetland Sheepdogs appear to be the most susceptible breed.

 Endothelial corneal dystrophy affects the deepest corneal layer.
-Dogs with this condition are typically older, and Boston Terriers, Chihuahuas, and Dachshunds are genetically predisposed.
+Dogs with this condition are typically middle-aged or older.
+Boston Terriers.
+Chihuahuas and Dachshunds are genetically predisposed.
 This type of dystrophy can lead to corneal ulcers.

 A veterinarian is the best person to diagnose the cause of your dog’s cloudy eyes, and your general practice doctor may refer you to a specialist in veterinary ophthalmology for further treatment.

-The treatment for your dog’s cloudy eyes depends on the cause.
-Nuclear sclerosis, for example, is a natural aging process that has no cure, while cataracts can be removed with cataract surgery.
-Your veterinarian will lay out a plan to treat your dog’s cloudy eyes if he or she feels treatment is necessary.
+The treatment for your dog’s cloudy eyes depends on the cause, the age of your dog, the progress of the problem, and your dog’s discomfort.
+Your veterinarian will lay out a plan to treat your dog’s cloudy eyes if treatment is necessary.